NodleCode/rollup/README.md

 > Please see scripts in `./scripts` and refer to the [forge documentation](https://book.getfoundry.sh/reference/forge/forge-script) for additional arguments.

 ### Deploying ContentSign contracts

+> **Note**: this is among the least supported, most work in progress feature of the forge zksync fork.
+Expect these instructions to be broken or outdated.

 Please define the following environment variables:
 - `N_WHITELIST_ADMIN`: address of the whitelist admin on the paymaster whitelist contract (typically the onboard or sponsorship API address).